 A basic gifted evaluation provides a verbal, nonverbal, and composite intelligence score.

 A comprehensive gifted evaluation provides scores in multiple areas of intellectual ability in addition to a composite intelligence score.
 These areas may include crystallized intelligence, short-term memory, visual processing, fluid reasoning, and long-term retrieval.

 Both basic and comprehensive evaluations are accepted by schools in Hillsborough County for gifted program eligibility.

-Learning Disabilities affect a youth’s ability to perform in academic areas such as reading, mathematics, or written language.
+Learning Disabilities affects a person's ability to perform in academic areas such as reading, mathematics, or written language.
 Dyslexia, dyscalculia, and dysgraphia are commonly identified types of learning disabilities.
-Learning disabilities can impact a youth’s school performance, ability to learn, and confidence in an academic environment.
+Learning disabilities can impact a student's school performance, ability to learn, and confidence in an academic environment.

 A comprehensive evaluation consists of academic achievement and cognitive ability assessments to determine specific areas of need.
 Parent interview information and historical performance data is compiled to determine whether a learning disability diagnosis is appropriate.